AZCoder018/Bamazon/README.md

-#### BAMAZON
+#### BAMAZON CLI NODE APPLICATION

 #### __WHAT DOES THIS APP DO?__

 Bamazon is an Amazon-like storefront CLI node application which utilizes a MySQL database to keep track of orders and store inventory.
-This version of Bamazon has three (3) features:

-1. 'Customer View' provides the customer with a price list of items currently in Bamazon inventory; takes in orders from customers; depletes stock from the store's inventory when an order is placed; and informs the customer of the total cost of the order.
+This version of Bamazon has the 'Customer View' feature.
+'Customer View' provides the customer with a price list of items currently in Bamazon inventory; takes in orders from customers; depletes stock from the store's inventory when an order is placed; and informs the customer of the total cost of the order.
 The MySQL database is updated when orders are successfully placed;

-2. 'Manager View' provides a menu from which the Bamazon manager or supervisor may choose one (1) of the following four (4) options:

-    - View Products for Sale, which lists every available item: the item IDs, names, prices, and quantities;

-    - View Low Inventory, which lists all items with an inventory count lower than 5;

-    - Add to Inventory, which displays a prompt that will let the manager or supervisor "add more" of any item currently in the store; and

-    - Add New Product, which allows the manager or supervisor to add a completely new product to the store.

-3. 'Supervisor View' provides a menu from which the manager or supervisor may choose one (1) of the following two(2) options:

-  - View Product Sales by Department, which provides the manager or supervisor with a summarized five (5) column table in the bash window, listing:

-      - Department ID;

-      - Department Name;

-      - Over Head Costs;

-      - Product Sales; and

-     - Total Profit [which is calculated on-the-fly, using the difference between Over Head Costs and Total Sales];

-  - Create a New Department, which allows the manager or supervisor to add a new Bamazon Department Name.

 #### __HOW DO YOU GET STARTED?__